Museum of early consumer electronics and 1st achievements

 was modified and the general opinion was that the original 300 was the best.

-The receivers channel search mode found channels that were not in it's own internal
+The receivers channel search mode found channels which were not in it's own internal

 software database.
 It had both auto FEC and auto symbol rate.
 However, the channel